Tulsi Gabbard: Iran's nuclear program

+In March 2026, Gabbard stated that Iran posed a long-term threat because it could combine its space program with its ballistic missile program to develop an ICBM “before 2035.”

-Gabbard revised her position on Iran's nuclear weapon program after facing criticism from President Trump over her March 2025 assertion, which suggested that Iran was not close to building a nuclear weapon.
+Earlier in 2025, Gabbard revised her position on Iran's nuclear weapon program after facing criticism from President Trump over her March 2025 assertion, which suggested that Iran was not close to building a nuclear weapon.
 In March 2025, Gabbard testified before Congress that the US intelligence community "continues to assess Iran is not building a nuclear weapon", though she raised concerns that Iran's enriched uranium stockpile was "unprecedented for a state without nuclear weapons".
 In June 2025, Gabbard clarified her position on Iran's nuclear weapons stating that she agrees with President Trump that Iran could build a nuclear weapon in weeks, and blamed the media for taking her March testimony "out of context".
 Gabbard posted that "America has intelligence that Iran is at the point that it can produce a nuclear weapon within weeks to months.”

-Gabbard also supported the Trump administration’s claim of significant damage to Iran's nuclear sites in June 2025 US strikes, and countered media reports of limited damage, which were based on a preliminary defence intelligence assessment.
+Gabbard also supported the Trump administration's claim of significant damage to Iran's nuclear sites in June 2025 US strikes, and countered media reports of limited damage, which were based on a preliminary defence intelligence assessment.
 Gabbard said that “New intelligence confirms what President Trump has stated numerous times: Iran’s nuclear facilities have been destroyed.”
 Gabbard further said that "If the Iranians chose to rebuild, they would have to rebuild all three facilities (Natanz, Fordow, Esfahan) entirely, which would likely take years to do."

+International Missile Threats

+In March 2026, Gabbard presented her annual threat assessment report before the Senate Intelligence Committee, noting that "Russia, China, Iran, North Korea, and Pakistan" were researching and developing advanced missile delivery systems with nuclear and conventional payloads, that put "our homeland within range”.
+Analysts noted that Gabbard placed Pakistan alongside traditional US adverseries Russia, China, North Korea and Iran among the countries whose missile capabilities could possibly threaten the US.

+Further, on weapons of mass destruction, Gabbard assessed that China, North Korea, Russia, and Pakistan would “probably continue to research, develop, and field delivery systems that will increase their ranges and accuracy, challenge US missile defenses, and provide new WMD-use options”.